 Why?
 Because brains.

-See, humans have a massive brain.
+See, the human brain is massive.
 It gives us our intelligence and let’s us do amazing things other animals can’t do like language, technology and Harry Potter movies.
 But the evolutionary cost of having such awesome brains is that it takes human children far longer to develop into healthy adults.

-And to make matters even more complicated, it appears having just one caretaker isn’t sufficient for optimal development.
+And to make matters even more complicated, it appears having just one caretaker isn’t sufficient for optimal development.8

 This was a problem for nature.
 If we’re meant to run around and fuck each other constantly (which, by the way, we are — humans have more sex and have it more often than most other species), then what the hell are we supposed to do when these babies start popping out?
 Who is going to stick around and take care of them for 12 to 18 years?

 Well, we are.
 We evolved a psychological system of emotional attachment.
 Totally involuntary yet universal, regardless of culture, age or race, we get deeply and strongly emotionally attached to one another throughout our lives.
 It starts with a child to its parents.
 And assuming our parents don’t fuck it up too much, that attachment moves beyond our parents and onto some (not all) of our sexual partners.
 This is innate and just as biological as wanting to bust the biggest nut inside a hot girl.
-The oxytocin, serotonin, drop in testosterone levels, lower pre-frontal cortex functioning — these processes are designed to get us drunk on love with each other long enough to at least raise a highly functioning, healthy child or two (or ten).
+The rise in oxytocin, serotonin, drop in testosterone levels, decreased prefrontal cortex activity — these processes are designed to get us drunk on love with each other long enough to at least raise a highly functioning, healthy child or two (or ten).

 That’s why even the most cold-hearted player eventually has an emotional implosion with a woman, usually at the most unexpected time.
 That’s why women want to be romanced and swept off their feet.
 That’s why overuse of pornography makes you feel like a loser, because while you’re getting off, you’re just reminding yourself that you’re not good enough (esteem) to be loved by a beautiful woman (connection).
 That’s why the vast majority of men don’t spend all of their money on prostitutes, but instead, on going on date after frustrating date with nothing to show for it.